 Brain Damaged Model Wins Record-Setting Pretzel Case Jury Verdict

 According to the Las Vegas Review-Journal, a recent record-setting settlement remains among the largest in personal injury history in one of the latest stories about pretzel lawsuits.
-Right in the middle of the COVID-19 pandemic, we have seen two of the hugest personal injury case outcomes in U.S. history.
+During the COVID-19 pandemic, we have seen two of the hugest personal injury case outcomes in U.S. history.

 The family members of George Floyd settled their wrongful death claim against Minneapolis police with a top-notch trial lawyer, Benjamin Crump.
 Soon after, we have this breaking news story about a $29.5 million Nevada pretzel lawsuit verdict.
-However, according to Los Angeles brain injury attorney Michael Ehline, this one could go all the way to the Supreme Court on appeal.
+However, according to Los Angeles brain injury attorney Michael Ehline, this could go to the Supreme Court on appeal.
 The Floyd family’s case is over.

 Trader Joe’s Was Not A Defendant Over The Peanut Butter Pretzel Lawsuit?

-However, the importance of both brain injuries, paralysis, and justice before the law is at play here.
+However, the importance of brain injuries, paralysis, and justice before the law is at play here.
 And there are more twists to pretzel cases than many consumers may think.
-The extensive training of first responders often leads to incredible outcomes– often for the public good.
+The extensive training of first responders often leads to incredible outcomes—often for the public good.
 However, mistakes and negligence do occur.

-In this case, Trader Joe’s likely warned of foods, including peanuts and peanut products in the store.
-There may have been a warning on the advertisement or package that the pretzel had peanut butter inside.
+In this case, Trader Joe’s likely warned about foods, including peanuts and peanut products, in the store.
+The advertisement or package may have warned that the pretzel had peanut butter inside.
 Either way, the verdict was against the EMT defendants, not Trader Joe’s North American enterprises.

-When they are grossly negligent or act in bad faith rendering medical treatment, first, we must address this from a California law perspective.
+First, we must address this from a California law perspective when they are grossly negligent or act in bad faith when rendering medical treatment.
 Emergency medical technicians (EMTs) have a tough job.
-EMT treatment remains critical to life and death during the period after suffering an injury.
+EMT treatment remains critical to life and death after an injury.
 Patients can be stabilized with proper care during an acute health crisis until hospital transport.
 The military calls this period the golden hour for a reason.

 Also, she is permanently hobbled because Tetraplegia blocks her brain’s neuro signals to her limbs and extremities.
 Although these would be more common injuries if an EMT crashes their ambulance while delivering someone to the hospital, this case remains unique.